MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/windows-10-enterprise-breaks-delegation.md

 Any network where you have even one Windows 10 Enterprise user with [Credential Guard](/windows/security/identity-protection/credential-guard/) enabled must switch all the servers from full delegation to constrained delegation.

-Executing SSIS packages in SSISDB from a remote system (for example, a client machine via SQL Server Management Studio) will fail.
+If you try to execute SSIS packages in SSISDB from a remote system, such as a client machine via SQL Server Management Studio, the execution fails.
 SSIS's architecture prevents it from being used with constrained delegation.
 Launching the jobs from a local SQL Agent should be fine as long as the back-end databases don't use [linked servers](/sql/relational-databases/linked-servers/linked-servers-database-engine).

 ## More information